 Housemaster of Thomason

-Thomason was the third House to be opened at Haileybury and is named after James Thomason, Lieutenant Governor of the North West Province, Governor-elect of Madras and great, great uncle of Field Marshal the Viscount Montgomery.
+Thomason was the third House to be opened at Haileybury and is named after James Thomason, Lieutenant Governor of the North West Province of India and we are proud that he established a system of over 800 schools.
+He was then appointed Governor of Madras by Queen Victoria but did not survive to assume the post.
+Thomason was the great, great uncle of Field Marshal the Viscount Montgomery.

 The House colours are blue and yellow, adapted from Trinity College, Cambridge, the alma mater of the Reverend Lewis Prance, Thomason’s first Housemaster.
 The House badge is described as “a griffin’s head, couped between two wings sable” (a truncated griffin between two black wings).